fleetdm/fleet/docs/Contributing/API-for-contributors.md

 If the credentials are valid, the server redirects the client to the Fleet UI.
 The URL contains the following query parameters that can be used to complete the DEP enrollment flow:

-- `profile_url` is an URL that can be used to download an enrollment profile (.mobileconfig).
-Redirect the user to this URL to complete the enrollment.
+- `profile_token` is a token that can be used to download an enrollment profile (.mobileconfig).
-- `eula_url` (optional) if an EULA was uploaded, this contains an URL that can be used to view the document.
+- `eula_token` (optional) if an EULA was uploaded, this contains a token that can be used to view the EULA document.

 ## Get or apply configuration files